TOMToolkit/tom_base/docs/observing/index.rst

 :doc:`Facility Modules <../api/tom_observations/facilities>` - Take a look at the supported facilities.

 :doc:`Observation Views <../api/tom_observations/views>` - Familiarize yourself with the available Observation Views.

+:doc:`Selecting Targets <selecting_targets_for_facility>` - Display a selection of targets for a specific observing facility.